ray-delossantos/smtp.cr/README.md

 ## Deprecated

-Please use this, as thsi shard won't be supported anymore: https://github.com/arcage/crystal-email
+Please use arcage shard, as this library won't be supported anymore https://github.com/arcage/crystal-email